Skip to content

 Passthrough TLS

 By default, Inkbox terminates TLS at our edge with a managed certificate.
-If your compliance posture or client-side cert pinning requires TLS to terminate inside your own process, use tls_mode="passthrough" and sign a CSR via inkbox.tunnels.sign_csr(...).
-See the Passthrough TLS reference for the full flow, including how connect() handles cert provisioning automatically when you pass tls_mode="passthrough".
+If your compliance posture or client-side cert pinning requires TLS to terminate inside your own process, opt into passthrough at identity-create time by passing tunnel: { tls_mode: "passthrough" }, then sign a CSR via inkbox.tunnels.sign_csr(...).
+See the Passthrough TLS reference for the full flow, including how connect() handles cert provisioning automatically when the tunnel is in passthrough mode.

 Reference